gographics/imagick/README.windows.md

 we use `PowerShell`.
 If you are not sure about the right command in your shell environment, please use Windows GUI.

-1. enable msys2 shell to inherit environment variables to enable us calling `go build` command in msys2 shell from windows. set `MSYS2_PATH_TYPE` to `inherit`
+1. enable msys2 shell to inherit environment variables to enable calling `go build` command in msys2 shell from windows. set `MSYS2_PATH_TYPE` to `inherit`

     ```powershell
     $env:MSYS2_PATH_TYPE="inherit"
     ```

-2. add `msys2_shell.cmd` to `Path` to enable us invoking msys2 shell from anywhere.
-File `msys2_shell.cmd` is in your root of msys2 install directory, just add it to your system `Path` variable.
+2. add `msys2_shell.cmd` to `Path` to enable invoking msys2 shell from anywhere.
+File `msys2_shell.cmd` is in the root of msys2 install directory, just add it to your system `Path` variable.

     ```powershell
     $env:Path += ";<your_msys2_root>"
     ```

 3. set decoders variable.
 This is very important for building.
-Those decoders needed to be included in build time for your code to recognize different image format.
+The decoders need to be included at build time for your code to recognize different image formats.

     ```powershell
     $env:MAGICK_CODER_MODULE_PATH="<your_msys2_root>/mingw64/lib/ImageMagick-7.x.x/modules-Q16HDRI/coders"
     ```

-    > If fail to set this variable, no error would be reported at build time, but this might cause `no decode delegate for this image format` error at run time.
+    > If you fail to set this variable, no error would be reported at build time, but this might cause `no decode delegate for this image format` error at run time.

 ## step 4: start building.